 Malaria risk due predominantly to P. falciparum exists throughout the year in the low‐altitude areas of Mpumalanga Province (including the Kruger National Park), Limpopo Province and north‐eastern KwaZulu‐Natal as far south as the Tugela River.
 Risk is highest from October to May inclusive.

 Malaria risk due predominantly to P. falciparum exists from November to June inclusive in the following regions: Ohangwena, Omaheke, Omusati, Oshana, Oshikoto and Otjozondjupa.
-Risk exists throughout the year along the Kunene River and in Caprivi and Kavango regions.
+Risk exists throughout the year along the Kunene River and in the Caprivi and Kavango regions.

 Malaria risk due predominantly to P. falciparum exists from November to May/June in the northern parts of the country: Bobirwa, Boteti, Chobe, Ngamiland, Okavango, Tutume districts/sub‐districts.